Home » By Course » Side Dishes » Easy Baked Eggplant With Garlic Yogurt Sauce

 Step 1: Get the eggplant ready

-Heat the oven to 400 F. Cut a crisscross pattern into the flesh of each eggplant half, drizzle with olive oil, and sprinkle with salt and pepper.
+Heat the oven to 400 F. Cut a crisscross pattern into the flesh of each eggplant half and season with a drizzle of olive oil and a pinch of salt and pepper.

 Step 2: Bake

-Arrange the halves cut side down on a baking sheet.
+Arrange the sliced eggplant cut side down on a baking sheet.
 Bake for 35 to 40 minutes until soft inside and nicely caramelized on the bottom.

 Step 3: Mix the sauce